Satobloc/SAT_THEORY_ARCHIVE_2023-25/README.md

   5 Jun 2026</p>
 ========================================================================================<br>
 <img width=250px src='https://raw.githubusercontent.com/Satobloc/SAT_THEORY_ARCHIVE_2023-25/refs/heads/main/IMG_2411.jpeg'>
 If my work has been at all helpful to you, please consider a small donation.
 It would mean a lot to me.
-I provide these ideas free to all because I think it would be criminal to proprieterize the universe, not because I think there's anything wrong with using it to generate value.
+I provide these ideas free to all because I think it would be criminal to proprietarize the (possible) universe, not because I think there's anything wrong with using it to generate value.
 But it's a *lot* of work to put all of this together, and I can't do it forever without benefitting from it myself.
   ♥️ <br>&nbsp;<br>

 <hr>